kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 Create an algorithm to efficiently compute the approximate median of a list of numbers.

 More precisely, given an unordered list of `N` numbers, find an element whose rank is between `N / 4` and `3 * N / 4`, with a high level of certainty, in less than `O(N)` time.

+509 (Medium)

+This problem was asked by Quora.

+Given a string, find the palindrome that can be made by inserting the fewest number of characters as possible anywhere in the word.
+If there is more than one palindrome of minimum length that can be made, return the lexicographically earliest one (the first one alphabetically).

+For example, given the string "race", you should return "ecarace", since we can add three letters to it (which is the smallest amount to make a palindrome).
+There are seven other palindromes that can be made from "race" by adding three letters, but "ecarace" comes first alphabetically.

+As another example, given the string "google", you should return "elgoogle".